-Standard DIO 4 BIO TECHNOLOGY SYSTEMS Assess facto rs that have influenced the evolution of biotechnology in agriculture (e.g., scientific technologies, historical events, societal trends, ethical and legal implications, etc.).
-Taria 4.1 Investigate e and explain the relationships in the timeline of developing biotechnology applications and techniques in Topic 4.1 agricultur e (e.g., major innovators, historical developments, potential applications of biotechnology, etc.).
-Student Competencies 4.1.1 Diagram the progression of biotechnology and the evolution of scientific knowledge.
+Standard 4 BIO TECHNOLOGY SYSTEMS Assess facto rs that have e influenced the evolution of biotechnology in agriculture (e.g., scientific technologies, historical events, societal trends, ethical and legal implications, etc.).
+Topic 4.1 e and explain the relationships in the timeline of developing biotechnology applications and techniques in e (e.g., major innovators, historical developments, potential applications of biotechnology, etc.).
+4.1.1 Student Competencies 4.1.1 Diagram the progression of biotechnology and the evolution of scientific knowledge.
 4.1.2 Identify the benefits and risks of biotechnology compared with alternative approaches to improving agriculture.
 4.1.3 Identify careers, skills, and the educational preparation needed for entry level careers in biotechnology.
-4.1.4 Analyze emerging issues and applications associated with agricultural biotechnology.
-4.1.5 Compare and contrast the benefits and risks associated with using biotechnology to improve agriculture.
-4.1.6 Assess personal skill sets compared to the skills needed for entry level careers in biotechnology.
+Analyze emerging issues and applications associated with agricultural biotechnology.
+4.1.5 4.1.6 Compare and contrast the benefits and risks associated with using biotechnology to improve agriculture.
+Assess personal skill sets compared to the skills needed for entry level careers in biotechnology.
 4.1.7 Design a potential application of biotechnology to meet emerging agricultural and societal needs.
 4.1.8 Evaluate the short-term and long-term benefits and risks of applying biotechnology to agriculture.
 4.1.9 Create an individualized student experience that applies basic lab skills to lead to one of the identified jobs and careers.
-Evaluate t he roles, scope, and implications of regulatory agencies on applications of biotechnology in agriculture and the Topic 4.2 of public interests (e.g., health, safety, environmental issues, etc.).
-Student Competencies 4.2.1 Summarize the role and scope of biotechnology regulatory agencies (e.g., local, state, national, international).
+T : 4.2 Evaluate t he roles, scope, and implications of regulatory agencies on applications of biotechnology in agriculture and the Topic 4.2 Evaluate the roles, scope, and implications of regulatory agencies on application protection of public interests (e.g., health, safety, environmental issues, etc.) Student Competencies 4.2.1 Summarize the role and scope of biotechnology regulatory agencies (e.g., local, state, national, international).
 4.2.2 Identify regulatory issues related to biotechnology in agriculture.
 4.2.3 Explain the relationship between biotechnology regulatory agencies and the protection of public interests such as health, safety, and the environment.
 4.2.4 Compare and contrast biotechnology regulatory systems (e.g., local, state, national, international).
-4.2.5 Analyze the impact regulatory issues have on both the agricultural industry and on public acceptance of 1.2.3 biotechnology in agriculture.
+4.2.5 Analyze the impact regulatory issues have on both the agricultural industry and on public acceptance of biotechnology in agriculture.
 4.2.6 Examine factors and data that regulatory agencies use to evaluate the potential risks a new application of biotechnology may pose to health, safety, and the environment.
 4.2.7 Evaluate how countries with different biotechnology regulatory systems impact trade and innovation.
 4.2.8 Propose a plan to address a regulatory issue pertaining to biotechnology in agriculture.
 4.2.9 Evaluate if new technologies present regulatory issues to health, safety or the environment.
-Topic 4.3 e relationship and implications of bioethics, laws, and public perceptions on applications of biotechnology in agricuitur e (e.g., ethical, legal, social, cultural issues).
-Student Competencies 4.3.1 • 4.3.1 Identify the emergence, evolution, and implications of bioethics associated with biotechnology in agriculture.
+Topic 4.3 e relationship and implications of bioethics, laws, and public perceptions on applications of biotechnology in e (e.g., ethical, legal, social, cultural issues).
+Student Competencies 4.3.1 Identify the emergence, evolution, and implications of bioethics associated with biotechnology in agriculture.